gamesbook/pyprototypr/docs/manual.rst

 Variable names can be arbitrarily long.
 They can contain both letters and numbers, but they have to begin with a letter.

-Python also has **keywords** that it uses to recognize the structure of the program, and these *cannot* be used as variable names.
+Python also has **keywords** that it uses to recognize the structure of a program, and these *cannot* be used as variable names.

 The list of Python keywords is::